solution-loisir/Astro-base-starter/README.md

 # Astro Starter Kit
-A slightly opiniated starter theme for general purpose content websites.
+An opiniated starter theme for general purpose content websites.
+It provides a base structure to build on.
+This is not a fully styled theme.

 ## Features
 * Sitemap through [@astrojs/sitemap](https://docs.astro.build/en/guides/integrations-guide/sitemap/).
 The sitemap is linked inside of `BaseLayout` head as well as in the `robots.txt`.